-What are the advantages of merging with a SPAC?
+What are the advantages of combining with a SPAC?

-- Merging with and into a SPAC may be faster than a traditional IPO - However, that will depend on: - Nature of negotiations between SPAC and operating company target - Shareholder approval process - Regulatory approvals - Requires significant management time and resources - Entails negotiation of merger agreement and related ancillary documents - Operating company will also be required to prepare required proxy or proxy/prospectus disclosures (similar to what is required for a traditional IPO) - Going public through a SPAC may provide greater certainty than IPO - Merger consideration and valuation set when merger agreement executed - Repricing may be possible due to market volatility or other reasons - A SPAC may be willing to undertake a transaction with a company that is earlier stage than the typical IPO candidate - May provide flexibility regarding content and timing of communication - Fewer restrictions on business combination discussions than IPO discussions
+- Combining with and into a SPAC may be faster than a traditional IPO - However, that will depend on: - Nature of negotiations between SPAC and operating company target - Shareholder approval process - Regulatory approvals - Requires significant management time and resources - Entails negotiation of business combination agreement and related ancillary documents - Operating company will also be required to prepare required proxy or proxy/prospectus disclosures (similar to what is required for a traditional IPO) - Going public through a business combination transaction with a SPAC may provide greater certainty than IPO - Consideration and valuation set when business combination agreement executed - Repricing may be possible due to market volatility or other reasons - A SPAC may be willing to undertake a transaction with a company that is earlier stage than the typical IPO candidate - May provide flexibility regarding content and timing of communication - Fewer restrictions on business combination discussions than IPO discussions

-What are some disadvantages of merging with a SPAC?
+What are some disadvantages of combining with a SPAC?